junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 River/Amy: "okay, why did you lie?"
 "Never let him see the damage.
 And never, ever, let him see you age.
 He doesn't like endings."

-Amy: "Husband, run!"
-River: "Husband, shut up!"
-Dean: (swallow) others: (amused, glimpse at Dean/Cas) Dean: (blush)

 ~~loophole: don't need the device to find Winter Quay, it's in book chapter title → need to give a reason why can't use the known info (death in there not necessarily Dean/Rory? what's the luck?)~~

-why infected/weeping angel sends people back/touch them: (Cas's theory) maybe not to harm them, but asking for help, angels have instinct to heal by touch, so they're looking for touch to self-cure, or they're too lonely, so they capture these humans to keep themselves accompany; (Doctor's theory) they feed on time energy, they capture these human for food source; (Dean's theory) they're and they've always been bastards, so they're just continuing being bastards, want to feed *and* attract more angels and hunters over, so they can spread the disease and get more food; or that's the karma for them, about time they pay for being assholes all these times (which pains Cas to think any of them deserve this bc he can hear the angels' screaming of pain even if they're not really alive as stones)

-why weeping angels everywhere, Cas back from Purgatory only a week ago: time travel, if they exist at one point of time, they're in all the time, that's why no one knows where they come from: chronologically they didn't exist a week ago, that's the ground zero, but ever since then, they spread to the whole time flux

 ### references